Isaiah 64:8– But now,O Lord You are our Father; we are the clay and You are the potter; we are the work of Your hand.

 I became so self conscious about the whole situation and was fully aware that everyone was talking about me.
 My fiancé was a precious man, well loved by everyone who knew him and I had broken his heart.
 No one ever bothered to check about my heart.
 This wasn’t what I wanted for my life or his and I was grieving beyond all explanation.

-In the midst of all of this drama and turmoil, my long list of food allergies that I was diagnosed with in the last blog, started getting longer.
-I was having more flare ups but I had moved on from rashes to throat swelling.
+In the midst of all of this drama and turmoil, my long list of food allergies that I was diagnosed with in part three, started getting longer.
+I was having more flare ups and I had moved on from rashes to throat swelling.
 I had days where literally every time I put something in my mouth, I had to follow it with ice to bring the swelling back down in my throat so that I could breathe.
-Just in case I wasn’t a nervous wreck enough, this started pushing me over the edge.
+Just in case I was not a nervous wreck enough, this started pushing me over the edge.

 Over the next two years, I developed more medical problems.
 My food allergies would increase and change without warning every few months.
 Imagine that anxiety for a minute.
 Just because I ate it yesterday without a problem does not mean that today would be the same thing.
 I was getting very poor nutrition which was taking its toll on my overall health.
 I was losing my hair, my eyebrows were just about gone, I would fall asleep if I got still for even a minute and I had an endless amount of colon problems.
 My energy level was so poor, yet I worked six days a week in our family florist.
 I would have to tell myself to go, go, go, go on, speed up, keep moving about twenty times a day.